kimsiele/FarmersSurveyApp/README.md

 # FarmersSurveyApp
 This app consumes from Survey JSON API endpoint to fetch survey JSON from the API and store it in the app DB.
-I did build the app to learn master more MVVM architecture and Repository Pattern, Restful web service, android background tasks
+I did build the app to learn master more MVVM architecture and Repository Pattern, Restful web service, android background tasks and how to use shared viewmodel.
-### It could be buggy! but fixes highly appreciated

 # Screenshots
 <div align="center">